+Do you like feeling clean?
 The vast majority of people want to be clean and hygienic.
-Daily showers or baths (sometimes more than one!), multiple hand washings, and brushing teeth a couple times per day is the norm.
-If the grid goes down, we will still want to be clean, but it may get a little more difficult to do so.
-Here are a few things to remember about off-grid personal hygiene.
+Daily showers or baths (sometimes more than one!), multiple hand washings, and brushing teeth a couple of times per day is the norm.
+But how will you do that if the grid is down, or after a disaster, or if you’re just wanting to explore a more off-grid type of lifestyle?
+Cleanliness remains paramount whether by choice or after a disaster.
+Especially after a disaster!
+Lets explore some options for off-grid personal hygiene.

 - Lather your hands by rubbing them together with the soap.
 Be sure to lather the backs of your hands, between your fingers, and under your nails.

 - Scrub your hands for at least 20 seconds.
 Need a timer?
 Hum the “Happy Birthday” song from beginning to end twice.

 - Rinse your hands well under clean, running water.

 - Dry your hands using a clean towel or air dry them.